Takayasu's arteritis

-Takayasu's arteritis (TA), also known as Takayasu's disease, aortic arch syndrome, nonspecific aortoarteritis, and pulseless disease, is a rare, chronic form of large-vessel granulomatous vasculitis that causes inflammation in the walls of major arteries.
-The disease affects the aorta (the main blood vessel leaving the heart) and its branches, as well as the pulmonary arteries.
+Takayasu's arteritis (TA), also known as aortic arch syndrome, nonspecific aortoarteritis, and pulseless disease, is a form of large vessel granulomatous vasculitis with massive intimal fibrosis and vascular narrowing, most commonly affecting young or middle-aged women of Asian descent, though anyone can be affected.
+It mainly affects the aorta (the main blood vessel leaving the heart) and its branches, as well as the pulmonary arteries.
+Females are about 8–9 times more likely to be affected than males.